-This category incorporates children with speech, language and communication needs (SLCN) and children with ASD, including Asperger's Syndrome and Autism.
+This category incorporates children with speech, language and communication needs (SLCN) and children with ASD.

 Cognition and learning

 This category includes moderate learning difficulties (MLD), severe learning difficulties (SLD), through to profound and multiple learning difficulties (PMLD).
 Specific learning difficulties (SpLD) that affect one or more specific aspects of learning also fall in this category.